jshuadvd/hacks-n-notes/javascript/node-js/persistance.md

 #### Document DB

-- document DB excell at storing objects
+- document DB excel at storing objects
 - great fit for Node and JS
 - MongoDB is the leading document DB